Kruddy3/PinTutorial/README.md

 The main command we will be relying on is:
 PIN_AddSyscallEntryFunction
 I will be finishing up the pin tool I am working on next week when my professor looks it over and someone who sets up the servers finishes one last part.
 I can not confidently complete the portions needed to continue this section of the malware
-I recommend checking out the PIN API reference page to get familiar with terms that will be used throughout your time with pin
+Take some time to read over the API references [here](https://software.intel.com/sites/landingpage/pintool/docs/97971/Pin/html/group__API__REF.html) to be familiar with the terms that will be used.